Text by CLOT Magazine

 The minds behind London-based art and design studio Studio Above&Below are Daria Jelonek & Perry-James Sugden.
-They founded the studio after graduating from the Royal College of Art in London because they had the vision in creating a collaborative and collective art and design practice that pushes the boundaries between speculative design and media art.
+They founded the studio after graduating from the Royal College of Art in London because they had the vision to create a collaborative and collective art and design practice that pushes the boundaries between speculative design and media art.
 Their innovative work combines XR, speculative storytelling and digital art to draw together unseen connections between humans, machines and the environment.

 How can you create a sustainable art and design practice that makes people think, and that allows you to make a living out of it?
 How do you convince commissioners to include stories in your art and design projects that raise questions about how we currently and in future will interact with technology and our environment?
-These questions led them to the name “Above&Below” which represents the aim to keep the balance between critical blue sky thinking and technological exploration (Above) and reasonable and research-based design work (Below).
+These questions led them to the name “Above&Below”, which represents the aim to keep the balance between critical blue sky thinking and technological exploration (Above) and reasonable and research-based design work (Below).
 Daria Jelonek told CLOT Magazine during an interview in 2019.

 Digital Atmosphere looks at how technology and art can illuminate the quality of our air, usually invisible to the naked eye, and bring us an urgent step closer to a sustainable, zero-emissions future.
 At a time when the safety of our air is at the front and centre of our public consciousness, this digital installation is a timely technological and artistic endeavour.